ray-project/ray/doc/source/data/data-internals.rst

 By default, Ray Data configures its tasks and actors to use the cluster-default scheduling strategy ("DEFAULT").
 You can inspect this configuration variable here:
 :class:`ray.data.DataContext.get_current().scheduling_strategy <ray.data.DataContext>`.
 This scheduling strategy will schedule these tasks and actors outside any present placement group.
-If you want to force Ray Data to schedule tasks within the current placement group (i.e., to use current placement group resources specifically for Ray Data), you can set ``ray.data.DataContext.get_current().scheduling_strategy = None``.
+To force Ray Data to schedule tasks within the current placement group (i.e., to use current placement group resources specifically for Ray Data), set ``ray.data.DataContext.get_current().scheduling_strategy = None``.

 This should be considered for advanced use cases to improve performance predictability only.
 We generally recommend letting Ray Data run outside placement groups.